 General Fee Information

-A student is registered when a Statement of Agreement has been completed and approved, and a tuition payment has been made.
-This may include the deferral of payment (see below).
+A student is considered registered when a Statement of Agreement funding information – GEMS has been completed by the student and supervisor and approved by the IMS office, and a tuition payment has been made or an arrangement to defer fees.
 Students must pay or defer fees by the date indicated on their fees invoice (usually the end of August for full year registration, or the end of December for winter term only registration).

 Fee schedules together with incidental fees can be viewed on the Student Accounts website.

-Please make sure that your mailing address and email address are updated on ROSI/ACORN when you pay your fees
+Please make sure that your mailing address and email address are updated on ACORN when you pay your fees